 To fully monitor a typical two bedroom apartment, a minimum of 12 interceptors is best (assuming four cups per bed, and two cups per sofa and recliner chair).
 If protection of the beds is less important than early detection or monitoring, two cups per bed is OK.
 Dust and debris will accumulate in traps and must be cleaned periodically, usually at least once a month.
 When checking interceptor cups, it may be easiest to dump them in a smooth-sided plastic tub to help you inspect the contents of the trap.
 By using a tub with vertical sides, you can minimize the chance of bed bugs escaping before they can be dispensed with.
 Dump live bugs into soapy water or place in a plastic bag and dispose in an outdoor trash receptacle.

 The effectiveness of an interceptor trap for bed bugs can be enhanced if coupled with a carbon dioxide source or pheromone attractant.
-This can be especially useful for pest management companies or building managers who wish to determine whether bed bugs might be present in empty apartments, school classrooms, work places or other locations where bed bugs may be difficult to detect.
+This can be especially useful for pest management companies or building managers who wish to determine whether bed bugs might be present in empty apartments, empty school classrooms, work places or other locations where bed bugs may be difficult to detect.
 It is best to use CO2 traps over weekends or holidays in school or work sites.
 Take caution when using dry ice in areas where children might be present.
 In small rooms, CO2 can be toxic; and dry ice may cause burns if handled without gloves.
 In occupied rooms, or locations children might encounter the traps with dry ice, traps should be used with lure only, or without additional attractant.
 Traps without a lure can still serve as effective bed bug detectors.

 Where to Purchase Interceptors